Mounika40156/GigShield/README.md

-# GigShield – AI-Powered Insurance for Gig Delivery Workers
+# GigShield – AI-Powered Insurance Platform for Gig Delivery Workers

 *"We don't ask workers to prove their loss — the data proves it."*